Aero-ComSci/mit-app-inventor-getting-started-ArhaanAvula/README.md

 ## CookieSim Device(External)
 ![Screenshot 2024-08-30 121251](https://github.com/user-attachments/assets/4310125f-2461-4d44-87da-9c52fbd62799)

 Something that was difficult on this project was navigating through blocks tab in Mit App Inventor.
-In particular, finding the necessary blocks in the different cattegories for the components was a challenge.
+In particular, finding the necessary blocks in the different categories for the components was a challenge.